home-assistant/developers.home-assistant/docs/instance_url.md

 - A user-configured internal home network URL.
 - An automatically detected internal home network URL.
 - A user-configured, public accessible, external URL that works from the internet.
-- An URL provided by Home Assistant Cloud by Nabu Casa, in case the user has a subscription.
+- A URL provided by Home Assistant Cloud by Nabu Casa, in case the user has a subscription.

-Extra complexity is added by the fact that URLs can be served on non-standard ports (e.g., not 80 or 443) and with or without SSL (`http://` vs `https://`).
+Extra complexity is added by the fact that URLs can be served on non-standard ports (such not HTTP 80 or HTTPS 443) and with or without SSL (`http://` vs `https://`).

 Luckily, Home Assistant provides a helper method to ease that a bit.